Say goodbye to split ends! This homemade hair serum helps to repair dry and damaged ends using a concentrated formula of nourishing hair oils.

-Some women go to a trichologist (hair specialist) or a beautician for their hair-related problems, I go to my pantry and see what I can whip together.
+Some women go to a trichologist (hair specialist) or beautician for their hair-related problems, I go to my pantry to see what I can whip together.

-This serum blends herbs and essential oils that are good for scalp and hair health:
+This serum is a combination of different herbs, oils, and essential oils that are good for scalp and hair health:

 - Lavender essential oil: Great for combating oily hair and dandruff.
 If used in a weekly scalp massage, this lavender oil can help improve hair growth.

-- Rosemary essential oil: Very invigorating for hair.
-When massaged into the scalp, it can help promote hair growth and treat dandruff.
+- Rosemary essential oil: May help stimulate hair growth and treat dandruff.

-- Jojoba oil: It’s actually a liquid plant wax not an oil surprisingly.
-It’s similar to the sebum (oil) our scalp produces.
-As this oil won’t clog hair follicles, jojoba is a wonderful conditioner for dry hair and is believed to help encourage hair growth.
+- Jojoba oil: A liquid plant wax (not an oil), this “oil” behaves in a similar way to the sebum (oil) our skin produces.
+Jojoba oil won’t clog hair follicles, making it a wonderful conditioner for dry hair, and may also encourage hair growth.

-- Argan oil: It’s a ‘dry’ oil, simply meaning that it’s light and absorbs quickly.
-It’s rich in vitamin E, antioxidants, and fatty acids, and is wonderful for conditioning and moisturising dry or damaged hair.
+- Argan oil: Rich in rich in vitamin E, antioxidants, and fatty acids, argan oil is a “dry” oil, meaning it’s light and absorbs quickly, and is wonderful for conditioning and moisturising dry or damaged hair.